Collaborative Divorce in Arizona

 What is Collaborative Divorce?

-A collaborative divorce is a legal approach to divorce cases that was first used by a Minnesota attorney named Stuart Webb in 1990.
+A collaborative divorce is a legal approach to divorce cases with the help of collaborative divorce lawyers, that was first used by a Minnesota attorney named Stuart Webb in 1990.
 It is a process through which divorcing spouses are able to negotiate with the help of their lawyers to try to reach a settlement agreement for all of the issues in their cases.

 How Does Collaborative Divorce Work?